ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## Languages and libraries

+- some libraries are more equal than others.
+Even if some library looks like a great fit it doesn't mean it can handle amount of data you have to process.

 ## Common problems and troubleshooting

 - if you don't know where to start or you are stuck be sure to check fora.
 To quote [@LaurentFranckx](https://github.com/LaurentFranckx) _they can make the difference between passing and failing_.